vsundar95/BeginnerRust/README.md

 Now if we were going to change the value of x to 45, the RUST compiler will throw an error.
 This is because using the `let` command creates an immutable variable.
 This means that the value of the variable `x` cannot change.

-To make an immutable variable, we need to use the `mut` command
+To make an mutable variable, we need to use the `mut` command
     `let mut x = 60;`